Skip to main content

 Cultural Significance:

-Represents the heart of Costa Rican cuisine and Tico identity with focus on fresh, local ingredients and family recipes.
+The core of Costa Rican cooking and Tico identity, leaning on fresh local ingredients and family recipes.

 Signature Dishes: